 Litter boxes sold in pet stores are often designed for kittens, not large, full-grown adult cats.
 If your cat is having trouble finding the right spot in its small litter box, hanging over the edge to eliminate its waste matter, or you are finding urine or feces on the side of the box or outside it, you probably need a larger litter box.

-Storage containers, utility tubs, kiddie play pools, sand boxes, and more can be utilized as large litter boxes.
+Storage containers, utility tubs, kiddie play pools, sandboxes all can be used as large litter boxes.
 Don't feel restricted to what the pet store has available.
 If you can put litter in it and your cat can easily get into it, then you can use it as a litter box.

 Teach Your Cat to Cover Its Poop

-Kittens learn by watching their mothers and litter mates.
-Bottle-fed kittens and other cats that did not get the opportunity to learn to cover their poop and keep their feet clean may benefit from a quick poop-covering lesson.
-When your cat is in its box, gently take their paws and show them how to cover the poop.
+Kittens learn by watching their mothers and littermates.
+Bottle-fed kittens and rescue cats that may not have been properly taught to use a litter box may benefit from a quick poop-covering lesson.
+When your cat is in its box, gently take its paws and show it how to cover the poop.

 Trim the Fur on Your Cat's Feet